The Anti-Hereditarian Shell Game: Blank Slate Addiction & GWAS Confusion

 Trio‑based and related methods (e.g., using non‑transmitted alleles) separate transmitted (direct) from non‑transmitted (indirect, “nurture”) effects.
 (R)

-Direct‑only heritability is a tool for a specific causal question, not a morally privileged definition of “genetic.”
+“Direct-only” heritability is useful for a specific causal question.
+It is not a morally privileged definition of “genetic.”

 Tactic 4: Over‑adjustment: control away the paths genes actually use